Get started

 The advice is the same for men and women.
 To keep your risk of health harms low, drink no more than 14 units of alcohol each week, spread over three or more days with several drink-free days and no bingeing.

 If you currently have a drink every night, it might not feel like a lot, but those units quickly add up over a week.
 For example, one medium glass of wine, or a pint of beer every night, adds up to around 16 units a week – more than the guidelines advise.
+If you're unsure how your drinks add up, you can use our unit and calorie calculator below.

 Having regular drink-free days can be an effective way of reducing how much you drink.